kennethlove/rust-bf/README.md

 ## Library usage

-Add this crate to your workspace or use it via a path dependency.
+Add this crate to your project.
 Then:

 ```rust,no_run
 use rust_bf::Brainfuck;